marcelauliano/MitoHiFi/README.md

  For more information on python code and pipeline: mu2@sanger.ac.uk and jf18@sanger.ac.uk

- Questions on the Singularity: mu2@sanger.ac.uk
+ Questions on the Singularity: Marcela Uliano mu2@sanger.ac.uk